Snyder School of Cinema & Media Arts

 Mission

-The mission of Biola University's Snyder School of Cinema & Media Arts (CMA) is to impact the world through the media by sending out highly skilled graduates into all layers of the entertainment industry, to engage, educate, inspire and to transform lives.
+The mission of Biola University's Snyder School of Cinema & Media Arts (SCMA) is to impact the world through the media by sending out highly skilled graduates into all layers of the entertainment industry, to engage, educate, inspire and to transform lives.

 Vision